top of page

 The Next Decade Will Be Defined by Strategic Decisions

 Ultimately, the direction of data center cooling will be shaped by the decisions of hyperscalers, chip manufacturers, and large developers.
 Construction and project management teams must be ready to adapt—moving away from “what has always worked” and toward data-driven, flexible, and future-proof designs.
+The Vera Rubin announcement is not just about a new chip.
+It is a signal that the rules of data center infrastructure are being rewritten.

 Comments